praxisnetau/silverstripe-module-starter/README.md

 $ yarn install
 ```

 This will download all of the build dependencies into the `node_modules` folder.
-Two modes are pre-configured
+Two scripts are pre-configured
 for Yarn, `watch` for development, and `build` for production:

 ```bash